 Year ended December 31

 2014 2015 2016

-\$(2.1) \$23.9 \$31.9
+Restructuring charges (recoveries) \$(2.1) \$23.9 \$31.9

 We perform ongoing evaluations of our business, operational efficiency and cost structure, and implement restructuring actions as we deem necessary.
 In connection therewith, we recorded restructuring charges of \$31.9 million in 2016 consisting of employee termination costs resulting from changes to our operating model, and charges (including employee termination costs) related to our decision to exit the solar panel manufacturing business, as well as the consolidation of certain of our sites.
 Our restructuring charges for 2016 consisted of cash charges of \$10.7 million, primarily for employee termination costs relating to our Global Business Services and Organizational Design initiatives, and the closure of our solar panel manufacturing operations and other exited operations, and non-cash charges of \$21.2 million, to write down certain plant assets and equipment to recoverable amounts, including \$19.0 million related to our solar panel manufacturing equipment at our two locations.
 A substantial portion of our solar panel manufacturing equipment is subject to finance leases, pursuant to which we had outstanding obligations of \$15.3 million as of December 31, 2016.
 We intend to terminate these leases upon disposition of the equipment thereunder and settle the remaining lease obligations in 2017.
 As we intend to sell the solar equipment, the recoverable amounts were based on their estimated fair values less costs to sell.
 We estimated these values based on external inputs, including recent market transactions and third-party estimates.
-We reduced the carrying value of our solar panel manufacturing provision at December 31, 2016 was \$6.6 million (December 31, 2015 - \$10.7 million) comprised primarily of employee termination costs which we currently expect to pay during the first half of 2017.
+We reduced the carrying value of our solar panel manufacturing equipment to these estimated fair values less costs to sell at the end of 2016.
+However, the recoverable amounts are subject to adjustment based on the actual results of our sales process.
+Our restructuring provision at December 31, 2016 was \$6.6 million (December 31, 2015 - \$10.7 million) comprised primarily of employee termination costs which we currently expect to pay during the first half of 2017.
 All cash outlays have been, and the balance is expected to be, funded with cash on hand.